Last Updated on

 On the subject of forging connections, Streamer’s Haven is an educational platform designed to answer common & technical questions about live-streaming.
 We are more than happy to answer any questions you might have here in the comments, or on our discord server.

-As a benefit of being a Patreon supporter of Streamer’s Haven, we will promote your content on Twitter & promote your stream on that page.
+As a benefit of being a Patreon supporter of Streamer’s Haven, we will regularly shout you out on Twitter & promote your stream on our Patron dedication page.
 We also frequently use assets provided by our Patreon supporters in articles, with credits to them in the form of backlinks.
 You also get 1 on 1 help with your streaming set up to resolve any issues that you might have.

 This support is purely optional, none of our blog content will ever be locked behind a paywall.
 That, we can assure you.
 Thank you for your time, and good luck, my fellow streamers.
 Safe travels.